USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_analysis_tools.md

 |NCL|NCAR Command Language for scientific data processing and visualization|[http://www.ncl.ucar.edu](http://www.ncl.ucar.edu)|
 |IDV|Integrated Data Viewer for 3-D graphical analysis of netCDF gridded data|[http://www.unidata.ucar.edu/software/idv/](http://www.unidata.ucar.edu/software/idv/)|

+This chapter briefly describes how to use some of the software tools supported by the EPA and CMAS to probe CMAQ output, pair model output in space and time to air quality observations, and create various evaluation plots.

+## 7.2 Probing Model Output with Visualization Environment for Rich Data Interpretation (VERDI)

+## 7.3 Aggregating and Transforming Model Species into Variables of Interest

+## 7.4 Model-observation pairing for model evaluation

+## 7.5 Evaluation of model output with the Atmospheric Model Evaluation Tool (AMET)

 <!-- BEGIN COMMENT -->